jasmin-palmer/jasmin-palmer.github.io/_pages/projects/me218BProject.md

 related: true
 ---

-## About the Final Project
+## About the Class

-Mechatronics class part 2 final project.
+Stanford core graduate-level mechatronics class part 2 final project.

-### Decription from the Course Staff
+### Project Decription from the Course Staff

 #### Goal:
 The goal of this project is to provide you with an opportunity to apply your knowledge to solve an open-ended problem.
 The task is to design and build a machine that can autonomously navigate the Peterson